 The evaluation team will be composed by 4 external consultants and will work under the guidance and with participation of the OED Evaluation Management team.

-The external consultants will have experience and expertise in two or more of the following areas: Community forestry, rural development, natural resource governance, forest and farm smallholder producers organisations and enterprise development, policy dialogue, indigenous peoples, gender, climate change mitigation and adaptation and governance issues in the context of rural development.
+The external consultants team will have experience and expertise in preferebly all of the following areas: Community forestry, rural development, natural resource governance, forest and farm smallholder producers organisations and enterprise development, policy dialogue, indigenous peoples, gender, climate change mitigation and adaptation and governance issues in the context of rural development.

 All consultants will have experience in evaluation, and in depth knowledge of at least one of the three regions of focus for the programme (i.e. Sub-Saharan Africa, Latin America and Eastern Asia).
 An effort will be made to achieve gender and regional balance in the team makeup.